kacperkwinta/Product-preview-card-component/README.md

 *You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.*
 *Your users should be able to:*

--*View the optimal layout depending on their device's screen size* -*See hover and focus states for interactive elements*
+-*View the optimal layout depending on their device's screen size* <br>
+-*See hover and focus states for interactive elements*

 ### Built with 🧱